Who shows up with Bill Cosby to court?

 Story highlights

-- Bill Cosby arrives Wednesday with actor Sheila Frazier and husband John Atchison
+- Bill Cosby arrives Thursday with actors Lewis Dix Jr. and Joe Torry

-- On Monday, Cosby came with Keshia Knight Pulliam -- Rudy on "The Cosby Show"
+- Keshia Knight Pulliam -- of Rudy fame on "The Cosby Show" -- joined Cosby earlier this week

+(CNN)Bill Cosby is never alone when he exits his vehicle in front of the Montgomery County Courthouse in Norristown, Pennsylvania.

-Each morning, as Cosby makes his way to the Montgomery County Courthouse in Norristown, Pennsylvania, for his indecent assault trial, someone new accompanies him.
-His wife, Camille, as of Wednesday, hasn't arrived yet with him, and it's unclear if she plans to attend the proceedings.
+Each morning, as the once-beloved TV dad makes his way to the courtroom, where he is standing trial on charges of indecent assault, he is clutching the hand or arm of someone new.

+His wife, Camille, as of Thursday, hasn't arrived yet with him, and it's unclear if she plans to attend the proceedings.

-Cosby's attorneys say the 79-year-old actor and comedian is legally blind because of issues with glaucoma, and he appears to rely on his companion to lead him down the photographer-lined walkway to the courthouse.
+Cosby's attorneys say the 79-year-old actor and comedian is legally blind because of issues with glaucoma, and he appears to rely on his daily companion to lead him down the photographer-lined walkway to the courthouse.

 He often bows his head and squints or closes his eyes, though he's quick to smile and acknowledge those who engage him along the way.